Monarchy of Belgium: Constitutional, political, and historical consequences

-List of kings of the Belgians
+The kings of the Belgians

 The monarchs of Belgium originally belonged to the House of Saxe-Coburg and Gotha.
 The family name was changed by Albert I in 1920, to the House of Belgium and the armorial bearings of Saxony from the House of Saxe-Coburg-Gotha were dropped from the Belgian royal coat of arms.

 In 2019, King Phillippe codified the coats of arms of himself and those of his family through Royal Decree.
-The personal arms of the reigning monarch was modified to restore the Saxonian escutcheon.
+The personal arms of the reigning monarch were modified to restore the Saxonian escutcheon.
 The arms of other members of the royal family were similarly modified.
 The reinstatement of the shield of Saxe-Coburg-Gotha into the royal arms occurred shortly after the visit of the king and queen to their ancestral Friedenstein Castle.
 The latest royal decree therefore reverses previous changes made to Royal versions of the coat arms which removed these Saxon ties during the First World War.
 By including the three official languages in the motto it reflects his wish "to be the King of the whole Kingdom and of all Belgians".
-The coat of arms of Belgium remains unchanged, i.e. it does not incorporate the Saxon arms.
+The coat of arms of Belgium remains unchanged, i.e., it does not incorporate the Saxon arms.

-Since the 2017 edition of the Carnet Mondain, the title "Saxe-Cobourg-Gotha", along with "of Belgium" were again in use for all descendants of Leopold I, with the exception of King Philippe, his wife, his sister and his brother,who keep their title "of Belgium"; therefore, the descendants of Astrid of Belgium do not bear this title, but that of "of Austria-Este" from their father.
+Since the 2017 edition of the Carnet Mondain, the title "Saxe-Cobourg-Gotha", along with "of Belgium" were again in use for all descendants of Leopold I, with the exception of King Philippe, his wife, his sister and his brother, who keep their title "of Belgium"; therefore, the descendants of Astrid of Belgium do not bear this title, but that of "of Austria-Este" from their father.

 For completeness, the family tree should include Princess Delphine of Belgium (born 1968).
 She is the legally acknowledged half-sibling of King Philippe of Belgium, and her children are also recognised as members of the royal family.